 USPS offers a selection of postage stamps for your invitation and the best part is that there is no postage mark-up on these (and not much digging to be done!).
 For save the dates, often one stamp will do the trick, but most of our wedding invitations require multiple stamps due to the weight of the package.
 Our current faves from USPS…

-CBP can provide you with a postage estimate on your stationery, but please note that every post office is different and this is only an estimate.
-You should always confirm the final postage amount with your local post office.
+CBP can provide you with a postage estimate if we are mailing on your behalf, but please note that every post office is different and this is only an estimate.
+If mailing on your own, you should always confirm the final postage amount with your local post office.
 In addition, CBP encourages that all invitations are hand canceled by the post office.
-Two things to remember when mailing: stamp the reply envelopes in your invitation set as a courtesy to your guests and all square sizes require extra postage.
+It is important to remember to stamp the reply envelopes in your invitation set as a courtesy to your guests.
+Please be aware that all square and large envelopes require extra postage.